nugowe/Magic8BallApp_Zibasec/README.md

 This App was created using R's web framework **Shiny**.
 The code for querying the backend Endpoint API and that of Data Wrangling and Cleanup was **Python**

+#### The R Libraries used were:

+- dplyr

+- magrittr

+- reticulate

+- shinypop

+- DT

+- shinyWidgets

+#### The Python modules used were:

+- pandas

+- numpy

+- os

+- requests

+- glob

+- json

+- datetime

+- time

+The R library **reticulate** acted as a wrapper enabling R and Python to defined and used within the code base interchangeably.
+For deployment,Open Source Shiny-Server was used.
+Open Source Shiny Server is an free web server for rendering and deploying shiny applications.

+Its Docker equivalent, rather Docker image, **rocker/shiny-verse** was used in deploying this application.
+Docker was chosen for deployment due to its uniformity and ease of deployment.